-Didier Verilhac, a descendant of one of the founders and a current employee of Rhodia, described Rhodia’s origin: “Around 1880, Samuel and Albert Verilhac lived in Lyon and were wholesale merchants for printing paper.
+Didier Verilhac, a descendant of one of the founders and a current employee of Rhodia, described Rhodia’s origin: “Around 1880, Samuel and Jean-Abel Verilhac lived in Lyon and were wholesale merchants for printing paper.
 At that time there was no direct distribution system between the manufacturer and the printers.
 The company sold its product in the south of France as well as the French colonies of North Africa.”

 In 1934 the company moved from Lyon to Sechilienne near Grenoble in the French alps.
 The company was purchased by Clairefontaine in 1997 and production transferred to Mulhouse, in Alsace, France.
 Rhodia pads are manufactured exclusively on Machine No.6.